Alessi Domenico Expands to the U.S. with New Miami Branch

 White marble | Crafted by Citco (2018)

-The 2018 Award was crafted by CITCO using exquisite white marble, resulting in a piece that perfectly reflects elegance, sophistication, and the excellence of Italian design.
-With its refined aesthetic and contemporary style, the award embodies the timeless beauty of Italian craftsmanship and artistic innovation.
+The 2018 Award was crafted by CITCO using exquisite Carrara marble, resulting in a piece that perfectly reflects elegance, sophistication, and the excellence of Italian design.
+CITCO, one of the finest marble expert in italy, collaborates with prestigious clients such as Zaha Hadid Architects, Ron Arad and Norman Foster.

 The 2018 Recepients of the Italic Award, celebrated in the Penthouse at Riverside Wharf, were: